angular/angular/aio/content/guide/architecture-next-steps.md

 ## Support for the development cycle

-The **Development Workflow** section describes the tools and processes you use to compile, test, and deploy Angular applications.

 * [CLI Command Reference](cli): The Angular CLI is a command-line tool that you use to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 * [Compilation](guide/aot-compiler): Angular provides just-in-time (JIT) compilation for the development environment, and ahead-of-time (AOT) compilation for the production environment.